slacka/WoeUSB/.github/issue_template.md

 ### WoeUSB Version
 For build from source code, run `git describe --tags --always --dirty` under the source tree, for releases launch WoeUSB from the application menu then go to Help >> About and check the version line.

+### GNU Bash Version
+WoeUSB exploits several advanced features of the Bash scripting language and requires a relatively-recent Bash intepreter.
+Run `bash --version` in a terminal to acquire the information.

 ### OS Distribution

 ### Model Name of Target Device